yiemwa123/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 Hi!
 I'm Emma, a research assistant at the Designing-AI Lab at Cornell working on the intersection of AI and digital agriculture.
-I completed my undergrad at Cornell, where I studied Information Science.
+I also completed my undergrad at Cornell, where I studied Information Science.
 My past experiences span human-AI interaction research, UX design and research, and front-end web development.
 Please take a look at the details of my work below and feel free to contact me!

 <!-- comment -->